 It makes sense for you or your social media marketing manager to time your LinkedIn posts to get your best content in front of the right people at the right time.
 It can mean the difference between great success and repetitive failure.
 Given the nature of Internet commerce and marketing, social media timing merits a serious look.
 Review LinkedIn basics and your posting schedule to better reach and serve your target audience.

-If you're interested in maximizing your social media marketing, you may also want to see the best times to post to Facebook for maximum exposure, reach, and sales.
+If you're interested in maximizing your social media marketing, you may also want to see the best times to post to Facebook and the best times to post on Twitter for maximum exposure, reach, and sales.